 The timing of revenue recognition, billings and cash collections results in accounts receivable and contract liabilities.
 Accounts receivable represent amounts where we have an unconditional right to the consideration and therefore only the passage of time is required for us to receive consideration due from the customer.
 Receivables may be from parking customers who have a contractual obligation to pay for their usage or from the operators of the facilities who have collected parking fees on our behalf.
-As of March 31, 2024, we had \$1.0 million of outstanding accounts receivable related to our managed property revenue.
+As of June 30, 2024, we had \$3.4 million of outstanding accounts receivable related to our managed property revenue.

-It is our standard procedure to bill Contract Parkers fifteen days prior to when they will be using the facility in accordance with agreed-upon contractual terms.
+It is our standard procedure to bill Contract Parkers in the month prior to when they will be using the facility in accordance with agreed-upon contractual terms.
 Billing typically occurs prior to revenue recognition, resulting in contract liabilities.
 The majority of any contract liability will be recognized at end of the following month.
-Changes in deferred revenue primarily include prepayments for future parking months and reductions due to revenue recognition.
-Contract liabilities and deferred revenue are included in Accounts Payable and Accrued Expenses on the Consolidated Balance Sheets.
+Changes in deferred revenue primarily include prepayments for future parking months and recognition of previously deferred revenue.
+No material amounts in deferred revenue represent prepayments longer than a single month.
+As of June 30, 2024, we had approximately \$0.3 million of deferred managed property revenue included in Accounts Payable and Accrued Expenses on the Consolidated Balance Sheets.
+There was no deferred managed property revenue as of December 31, 2023.